Deploy, manage, and report on Windows Defender Antivirus

 You can deploy, manage, and report on Windows Defender Antivirus in a number of ways.

-As the Windows Defender AV client is installed as a core part of Windows 10, traditional deployment of a client to your endpoints does not apply.
+Because the Windows Defender Antivirus client is installed as a core part of Windows 10, traditional deployment of a client to your endpoints does not apply.

 You'll also see additional links for: